UAE, Jersey Sign Agreement On Mutual Promotion And Protection Of Investments - UrduPoint

 UAE, Jersey Sign Agreement On Mutual Promotion And Protection Of Investments

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 10th Nov, 2021) The United Arab Emirates, represented by the Ministry of Finance (MoF), signed an agreement to promote and protect mutual investments with Jersey, as part of the country's endeavours to strengthen and activate means of economic and investment cooperation with various countries of the world.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 10th Nov, 2021) As part of its endeavours to strengthen and activate means of economic and investment cooperation with various countries of the world, the UAE, represented by the Ministry of Finance (MoF), signed an agreement to promote and protect mutual investments with Jersey.

 The agreement, which was signed at the ministry's headquarters in Dubai, aims to encourage foreign investment, protect both nations' investments from all non-commercial risks, and secure a comprehensive balance between rights and obligations between investors and the host country, thereby stimulating business initiatives for sustainable economic development.